arcana-network/docs.arcana/docs/relnotes/index.md

 ### Automatically Fetch NFTs

-Earlier, {{config.extra.arcana.wallet_name}} did not automatically fetch all the NFTs belonging to a user account.
+Earlier, {{config.extra.arcana.wallet_name}} did not automatically fetch the NFTs belonging to a user account.
 The user was required to manually add the NFT information (the contract address, token ID) to display the NFT assets in the Arcana wallet.
-In this release, the {{config.extra.arcana.wallet_name}} automatically fetches all the NFTs belonging to an account that are minted using the supported blockchains:
+In this release, the {{config.extra.arcana.wallet_name}} automatically fetches the NFTs belonging to the wallet address.

+!!! note "Auto-fetching NFTs"

-{% include "./text-snippets/supported_nft_autofetch_chains.md" %}
+      This feature works only for the NFTs that are minted using the supported blockchains. {% include "./text-snippets/supported_nft_autofetch_chains.md" %}

       For the NFTs minted on the non-supported blockchains, the {{config.extra.arcana.wallet_name}} user can manually add them.
 See the [[use-wallet-to-manage-nfts#manage-nft-collections|{{config.extra.arcana.wallet_name}} User's Guide]] for details.

 ## Product Enhancements